OpenFreeEnergy/openfreeenergy.github.io/_projects/kartograf.md

 conda-install: kartograf
 role: developers
 description: >-
-  [Kartograf]()  is a toolpackage for creating atom mappings based on the geometry of the two ligand molecules.
-It was developed by us, to enable users to get atom mappings for RBFE calculations as close as possible to their input.
+  [Kartograf]()  is a toolpackage for creating atom mappings focused on the geometry of input molecules.
+It was developed by us, to enable users to gain resulting atom mappings for RBFE calculations as close as possible to their input structures.
 ---